JaredMSFT/Npgquery/README.md

 ## Thread Safety

-The `Npgquery` class is **not thread-safe**.
+The `Parser` class is **not thread-safe**.
 Create separate instances for each thread or use proper synchronization.
 The static `Quick*` methods and `QueryUtils` methods are thread-safe.

 ## Contributing